ShipHawk/shiphawk-ruby/README.md

 And 20+ more cool things to do with shipments, see here: **[Shipments End Points](https://github.com/ShipHawk/shiphawk-ruby/blob/superior_branch/lib/shiphawk/api/shipments.rb)**
 #### Dispatches

+# only certain carriers are dispatchable.
+Contact aaron@shiphawk.com for our dispatch list
+# NOTE: Small Parcel carriers do not need to be dispatched assuming that you have a daily pickup.
 ```ruby
 ShipHawk::Dispatches.build(
 	:shipment_id => '1019314',